 Following a Hiring Process

 • How long have you worked as a real estate agent?
-Experience is key, especially for first-time home buyers or sellers who need extra guidance.
+Experience is key, especially for first-time buyers or sellers who need extra guidance in a hot market.

-• How many clients do you usually take on at once?
+• How many clients do you usually have at once?
 Their answer will help determine how much time they have to devote to each client and how accessible they will be.

-• Do you have a team that assists you?
+• Do you work with a team?
 For busier agents, having team members who can provide assistance can be helpful.

 • What areas do you cover?
-Finding an agent who is familiar with the area the client is buying or selling in can give them a leg up in their search or during the selling process.
+Finding an agent who is familiar with the area you’re looking in can give you a leg up in your search.

 When It’s Time to Buy